pglen/pyvserv/README.md

   The system maintains an encrypted chain of vote events.
-Every entry has the Voter ID, an Electronic ID, and the vote action (register / cast / un-cast / withdraw)
+Every entry has the Voter ID, an Electronic ID, and the vote action (register / cast / un-cast / withdraw), and of course, the vote.

   The voter ID is a number allocated by authorities, the Electronic ID is a number allocated on initial login / registration by the system.
-The Voter Block Chain and Electronic ID and vote is visible by the public, so every voter can verify his / her participation.
+The Voter Block Chain and Electronic ID and the vote is visible by the public, so every voter can verify his / her participation.
 The voter ID is visible by the electorate only.